belsander/nagios-nrpe-server-ubuntu-priviledged-ports/README.md

-# nagios-nrpe-server-ubuntu-priviledged-ports
+# nagios-nrpe-server-ubuntu-privileged-ports
-Nagios NRPE server for Ubuntu Xenial to run on priviledged ports
+Nagios NRPE server for Ubuntu Xenial to run on privileged ports